baaahs/sparklemotion/README.md

     ./gradlew runBrainJvm

 When running in this mode you should be able to access the UI at http://localhost:8004

-Note that this is different from the URL above (it doesn't have the `index.html` part).
-If you load the index page you'll be loading a full local simulation into your browser and won't be talking to the Pinky instance which is actually (presumably) talking to the Brains.

 ## CI & Deployment